Seqi/dotfiles/README.md

 ## [`themes`](themes) :rainbow:
 > A collection of themes for commonly used applications.
-- dracula-zsh (customised dracula theme)
+- pure-zsh (customised pure theme)

 ## [`.aliases`](.aliases) :link:
 > Type shorter things in zsh cos i'm lazy.
 Shortcuts for commonly used applications.